Specialisms

 Phil is a BAFRA accredited conservator/restorer based in Buckinghamshire.
 He has twenty years experience in private practice running a small business providing a professional conservation/restoration service.

-Victoria has worked in heritage collections for over 25 years, mainly as a written heritage conservator and collections care adviser but latterly as a learning and engagement lead, a perfect complement to her overall collections work.
+Victoria has worked in written heritage collections for over 25 years, mainly as a library and archive conservator and collections care adviser but latterly as a learning and engagement lead, a perfect complement to her overall collections work.
+In 2023 she was awarded a Fellowship of the International Institute of Conservation of Historic and Artistic Works.
+A proud advocate for the heritage profession, she not only serves as a Trustee of the National Manuscripts Conservation Trust but also as an Arts Council Museum accreditation mentor and an Institute of Conservation accreditation assessor.